 Tuition and Fee Proposal Process

 - Consultative.
 The campus community should be involved throughout the process with substantial involvement of students and institutional stakeholders to include student government leadership, community leadership and legislative representation.

 - Open and transparent.
 Interested parties should have access to the information used in determining Tuition and Fee rates.

 - Comprehensive.
-Proposals must take into account deregulated tuition and mandatory fees.
-Proposals include average course and program fees so students can predict the cost of attendance.
+Proposals must take into account statutory tuition, board authorized/designated tuition, and mandatory fees.
+Proposals include average course and program fees so students can predict the total academic cost.

 - Strategic.
 Proposals must be in alignment with UTSA's strategic plan and address the institution’s greatest priorities.

 - Impact.
 Student access and affordability should be taken into account.

 - Efficiency and Sustainability.
 Proposals should take into consideration initiatives to reduce costs and improve efficiency or sustainability of the institution.

 - Economic Factors.
 Factors such as inflation and regional economic change, market consideration and competitiveness among peer institutions should be considered.